cyberkrunk/resourcesforjazzguitar/src/articles/three-octave-bebop/three-octave-bebop.md

 In my forthcoming article on scalar tetrachords, I go into some detail on the theory and construction of tetrachords.
 In this very brief article, I give one practical example of how to leverage tetrachords to construct a very useful fingering for three-octave bebop scale runs.

 Please take a look at Example 1.
 As you can see, a root position descending bebop scale uses a chromatic tetrachord, followed by a minor tetrachord.
-Since the bebop scale is an 8-note scale, two tetrachords align perfectly with one octave of the scale; the next octave will also be a chromatic tetrachord, followed by a minor tetrachord, and so forth.
+Since the bebop scale[^1] is an 8-note[^2] scale, two tetrachords align perfectly with one octave of the scale; the next octave will also be a chromatic tetrachord, followed by a minor tetrachord, and so forth.
 (Or, in other words, there is no "procession of the tetrachords" as I explain in my article.)

 <figure><img src="bebop-tetrachords.png" alt="3 octaves of the bebop scale, with tetrachords labeled."><figcaption></figcaption>Ex.
 1</figure>